Luca di Montezemolo: Non-profit organizations

+Recognition

-In July 2015, he was inducted into the Automotive Hall of Fame.
+In July 2015, Montezemolo was inducted into the Automotive Hall of Fame.
 He received the America Award of the Italy-USA Foundation in 2017.

 Personal life

+Montezemolo lives primarily in Italy, with an apartment in Rome and a country estate outside Bologna.

+He has five children, and has been married twice.

 In 2012 Montezemolo was issued a suspended sentence of one year imprisonment by the court in Naples for the unauthorized construction of his personal residence in Anacapri, Italy.

+In his spare time, Montezemolo is a keen sailor and has owned two motor yachts.